-House has leeway in deciding whether to oust Courser, Gamrat
+House has leeway in weighing Courser, Gamrat ousters

 Lansing — The precedent set by the ouster of a maverick Macomb County state senator almost 15 years ago could pave the way for the expulsion of state Reps.
 Todd Courser and Cindy Gamrat, according to a legal expert and senators involved in the removal.

 The Michigan Senate changed its unwritten definition of intolerable behavior when it voted to expel Washington Township Republican David Jaye on Memorial Day 2001.
 It is the only time the full Senate has ousted a member.

 In the past, a felony conviction was the loose criterion for kicking a colleague out of the Legislature.
 In Jaye’s case, fellow senators said they were acting on a history that included three arrests for driving under influence of alcohol, two domestic violence instances, alleged abusive treatment of Senate staffers and suggestive photos on his official laptop.

 “It is simply unacceptable to tolerate a pattern of behavior that clearly brings dishonor on the Senate just because it doesn’t include a felony conviction,” then-Sen. Ken Sikkema, R-Wyoming, explained as he and 31 other senators voted to boot Jaye from the Legislature.

 The 2001 vote could have implications now as the state House speaker is expected to release a report Monday outlining the scope of alleged public misconduct by tea party conservative Republicans Courser, of Lapeer, and Gamrat, of Plainwell.
 The House has expelled two members in the state’s 178-year history.